oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 "redirect":
 : REQUIRED.
 A Pushed Authroization Request (PAR) response as defined in Section 2.2 of {{RFC9126}}.
-The request_uri parameter contains the URI that the native client should redirect the user to.
+The request_uri parameter contains the URI that the client should use in the authorization request.

 ### Error Response {#challenge-error-response}